kasigwa/kuja_kuja_assignment/README.md

 # Data Source Used

-An excel file containing data provided by KujuKuju has been used to complete this task.
+An excel file containing data provided by Kuja Kuja has been used to complete this task.

 # Data Analysis and Results Discussion